OISTE/repository/OWGTMCPS.md

 All certificate subscribers receiving a digital certificate issued under a Root regulated by this CPS must assume the stipulations contained in this section.

 #### 4.9.1.1 Reasons for Revoking a Subscriber Certificate
-A Certification Authority operating in the CIDPKI must revoke within 24 hours a certificate that it has issued upon the occurrence of any of the following events:
+A Certification Authority operating in the OWGTM must revoke within 24 hours a certificate that it has issued upon the occurrence of any of the following events:
 1. The Subscriber requests in writing that the CA revoke the Certificate;
 2. The Subscriber notifies the CA that the original certificate request was not authorized and does not retroactively grant authorization;
 3. The CA obtains evidence that the Subscriber's Private Key corresponding to the Public Key in the Certificate suffered a Key Compromise;
 4. The CA is made aware of a demonstrated or proven method that can easily compute the Subscriber’s Private Key based on the Public Key in the Certificate; or
 5. The CA obtains evidence that the validation of domain authorization or control for any Fully-Qualified Domain Name or IP address in the Certificate should not be relied upon.

-A Certification Authority operating in the CIDPKI must revoke within 5 days a certificate that it has issued upon the occurrence of any of the following events:
+A Certification Authority operating in the OWGTM must revoke within 5 days a certificate that it has issued upon the occurrence of any of the following events:
 1. The Certificate no longer complies with the requirements of Sections 6.1.5 and 6.1.6;
 2. The CA obtains evidence that the Certificate was misused;
 3. The CA is made aware that a Subscriber has violated one or more of its material obligations under the Subscriber Agreement or Terms of Use;